int128/kubelogin/README.md

       --grant-type string                               Authorization grant type to use.
 One of (auto|authcode|authcode-keyboard|password) (default "auto")
       --listen-address strings                          [authcode] Address to bind to the local server.
 If multiple addresses are set, it will try binding in order (default [127.0.0.1:8000,127.0.0.1:18000])
-      --skip-open-browser                               [authcode] Do not open the browser automatically --oidc-redirect-url-hostname string               [authcode] Hostname of the redirect URL (default "localhost") --oidc-auth-request-extra-params stringToString   [authcode, authcode-keyboard] Extra query parameters to send with an authentication request (default [])
+      --skip-open-browser                               [authcode] Do not open the browser automatically --open-url-after-authentication string            [authcode] If set, open the URL in the browser after authentication --oidc-redirect-url-hostname string               [authcode] Hostname of the redirect URL (default "localhost") --oidc-auth-request-extra-params stringToString   [authcode, authcode-keyboard] Extra query parameters to send with an authentication request (default [])
       --username string                                 [password] Username for resource owner password credentials grant